Skip to main content

 Download French translations and refresh the matching local source files:

-For exact files[].source paths, Hyperlocalise can write the source file even when it is missing locally.
+With download translations --include-sources, exact files[].source paths can be written even when the file is missing locally.
 For globbed source paths, local glob expansion still determines which configured files are processed.
 Or configure the export behavior in crowdin.yml:

 files: